FREQUENTLY ASKED QUESTIONS

 Upon the sale of a property to two or more co-owners, unless all co-owners agree to mortgage the property, the property shall be free of all encumbrances.

-Generally, for a single residential property, the ideal number of co-owner investors would be from 2 to 6.
+There can be several owners as tenants in common but generally, for a single residential property, the ideal number of co-owner investors would be from 2 to 6.